klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (c) If there are two or more sureties, each may justify in an amount less than that expressed in the undertaking but the aggregate of the justified sums must be equivalent to the whole amount of the bail demanded.
 In all cases, every surety must be worth the amount specified in his own undertaking over and above all just debts, obligations and properties exempt from execution.

-**Section 13.
+**§13.
 Justification of sureties.**

 Every surety shall justify by affidavit taken before the judge that he possesses the qualifica­tions prescribed in the preceding section.
 He shall describe the property given as security, stating the nature of his title, its encumbrances, the number and amount of other bails entered into by him and still undischarged, and his other liabilities.
 The court may examine the sureties upon oath concerning their sufficiency in such manners it may deem proper.
 No bail shall be approved unless the surety is qualified.

-**Section 14.
+**§14.
 Deposit of cash as bail.**

 The accused or any person acting in his behalf may deposit in cash with the nearest collector of internal revenue or provincial, city, or municipal treasurer the amount of bail fixed by the court, or recommended by the prosecutor who investigated or filed the case.
-Upon submission of a proper certificate of deposit and a written undertaking showing compliance with the requirements of section 2 of this Rule, the accused shall be discharged from custody.
+Upon submission of a proper certificate of deposit and a written undertaking showing compliance with the requirements of §2 of this Rule, the accused shall be discharged from custody.
 The money deposited shall be considered as bail and applied to the payment of fine and costs while the excess, if any, shall be returned to the accused or to whoever made the deposit.

-**Section 15.
+**§15.
 Recognizance.**

 Whenever allowed by law or these Rules, the court may release a person in custody on his own recognizance or that of a responsible person.

-**Section 16.
+**§16.
 Bail, when not required; reduced bail or recognizance.**

 No bail shall be required when the law or these Rules so provide.
 When a person has been in custody for a period equal to or more than the possible maximum imprisonment prescribed for the offense charged, he shall be released immediately, without prejudice to the continuation of the trial or the proceedings on appeal.
 If the maximum penalty to which the accused may be sentenced is destierro, he shall be released after thirty (30) days of preventive imprisonment.
 A person in custody for a period equal to or more than the minimum of the principal penalty prescribed for the offense charged, without application of the Indeterminate Sentence Law or any modifying circumstance, shall be released on a reduced bail or on his own recognizance, at the discretion of the court.

-**Section 17.
+**§17.
 Bail, where filed.**

  - (a) Bail in the amount fixed may be filed with the court where the case is pending, or in the absence or unavailability of the judge thereof, with any regional trial judge, metropolitan trial judge, municipal trial judge, or municipal circuit trial judge in the province, city, or municipality.
 If the accused is arrested in a province, city, or municipality other than where the case is pending, bail may also be filed with any regional trial court of said place, or if no judge thereof is available, with any metropolitan trial judge, municipal trial judge, or municipal circuit trial judge therein.